A relative theory of universal central extensions: The universal central extension construction

 Let $A$ be an object of $\A$ and $f\colon{B\to A}$ a projective presentation with kernel~$K$.
 The induced objects

 are independent of the chosen projective presentation of $A$ as explained above.
 Hence the following makes sense:

-\begin{definition} By analogy with classical homology theories, the latter object ${K\cap [B,B]_{\b}}/{[K,B]_{\b}}$ is called the \defn{second homology object} or the \defn{Schur multiplier} of $A$ \defn{(relative to $\B$)} and is written $H_{2}(A,\b)$.
-We write $U(A,\b)$ for the object ${[B,B]_{\b}}/{[K,B]_{\b}}$, and $H_{1}(A,\b)$ will denote the reflection $\b A$ of $A$ into $\B$. \end{definition}
+\begin{definition} By analogy with classical homology theories, the latter object ${(K\meet [B,B]_{\b})}/{[K,B]_{\b}}$ is called the \defn{second homology object} or the \defn{Schur multiplier} of $A$ \defn{(relative to $\B$)} and is written $\H_{2}(A,\b)$.
+We write $\U(A,\b)$ for the object ${[B,B]_{\b}}/{[K,B]_{\b}}$, and $\H_{1}(A,\b)$ will denote the reflection $\b(A)$ of $A$ into~$\B$. \end{definition}

-\begin{remark} The objects $H_{2}(A,\b)$ and $H_{1}(A,\b)$ are genuine homology objects: if $\A$ is a semi-abelian monadic category then they may be computed using comonadic homology as in~\cite{EverVdL2}; in any case, they fit into the homology theory worked out in~\cite{EverHopf}.
-Theorem~5.9 in~\cite{EverVdL1} states that any short exact sequence~(\ref{Short-Exact-Sequence}) induces a five-term exact sequence
+\begin{remark} The objects $\H_{2}(A,\b)$ and $\H_{1}(A,\b)$ are genuine homology objects: if~$\A$ is a semi-abelian monadic category then they may be computed using comonadic homology as in~\cite{EverVdL2}---note that the monadicity here implies existence of enough projectives.
+In any case, they fit into the homology theory worked out in~\cite{EverHopf}.
+By Theorem~5.9 in~\cite{EverVdL1}, any short exact sequence~\eqref{Short-Exact-Sequence} induces a five-term exact sequence

-This is a relative generalisation of the Stallings-Stammbach sequence for groups (which is recovered when $\b$ is the abelianisation functor from $\A=\Gp$ to $\B=\Ab$), a categorical version of the analogous results considered in~\cite{Froehlich, Furtado-Coelho, Lue}. \end{remark}
+the tail of a long exact homology sequence~\cite{EverHopf}.
+This is a relative generalisation of the Stallings--Stammbach sequence for groups, which is recovered when $\b=\ab\colon{\A=\Gp\to \B=\Ab}$ is the abelianisation functor---in fact, it is a categorical version of the analogous results which may be found in~\cite{Froehlich, Furtado-Coelho, Lue}. \end{remark}